Heterogeneous Multilayer Generalized Operational Perceptron: Experiments

 Regarding the hyper-parameter settings of the proposed method (HeMLGOP) and other variants (HoMLRN, HeMLRN, HoMLGOP), $c \in \{10^{-1}, 1, 10^{1}\}$ was used in the Randomized Network step.
 For all the methods that employ BP, it is important to properly regularize the network structure to avoid overfitting.
 Regularization setting in BP includes weight regularization and Dropout \cite{srivastava2014dropout}.
 We experimented with $2$ types of weight regularization: weight decay with scale of $0.0001$ and $l_2$ norm constraint with maximum value in $\{1.0, 2.0, 3.0\}$.
 The dropout step was applied to the output of the hidden layer with the percentage selected from $\{0.5,0.3,0.1\}$.
 In addition, $0.2$ dropout was applied to the deep feature input during BP.
 For small-scale problems, during progressive learning, the following learning rate schedule $\{0.01, 0.001,0.0001\}$ and the corresponding number of epochs $\{20,40,40\}$ were applied to all methods while in medium/large scale datasets, the learning rate schedule and the number of epochs were set to $\{0.01, 0.005, 0.001,0.0005, 0.0001, 0.00001\}$, $\{100,100,100,100,100\}$, respectively.
+During fine-tuning stage, all networks were fine-tuned for $200$ epochs with the fixed learning rate $0.00005$.

 For POP and PMLP, we defined a network template of maximum $4$ layers and $8$ layers in small-scale and medium/large scale problems, respectively, with each layer having $200$ neurons.
-In all competing algorithms that have incremental steps within a layer, the layer starts with $40$ neurons and increments $20$ neurons at each step.
+In all competing algorithms that have incremental steps within a layer, the layer starts with $40$ neurons and increments $20$ neurons at each step, i.e., $n_{min} = 40, n_i = 20$.
 To avoid the problem of growing arbitrarily large hidden layers, and to make the learned architectures comparable between all methods, we limit the maximum number of added neurons in a hidden layer in our proposed method and $3$ other variants to $200$, and $300$ for PLN and BLS.
-Moreover, we applied a universal convergence criterion based on the rate of improvement during network progression for all methods, i.e., an algorithm stops adding neurons to the current hidden layer when $r_i < 10^{-4}$ and stops adding hidden layers when $r_l < 10^{-4}$ with $r_i$ and $r_l$ calculated according to Eq. (\ref{eq7}) and (\ref{eq8}).
+Moreover, we applied a universal convergence criterion based on the rate of improvement during network progression for all methods, i.e., an algorithm stops adding neurons to the current hidden layer when $r_i < 10^{-4}$ and stops adding hidden layers when $r_l < 10^{-4}$ with $r_i$ and $r_l$ calculated according to Eq. (\ref{eq7}) and (\ref{eq8}) with accuracy as the performance measure.